devsdmf/datamonkey/docs/getting-started.md

 ## How to use DataMonkey correctly ?

-Before start using the DataMonkey ORM, you need to learn how to instantiate an Doctrine DBAL Connection object, to do this, I recommend you to read this [quick guide](http://doctrine-dbal.readthedocs.org/en/latest/reference/configuration.html#getting-a-connection) in Doctrine documentation.
+Before start this guide, you'll need to install the DataMonkey in your project, then, if you haven't did it or don't know how do this, see the [installation guide](installation.md), and you need know too how to instantiate an Doctrine DBAL Connection object, to do this, I recommend you to read this [quick guide](http://doctrine-dbal.readthedocs.org/en/latest/reference/configuration.html#getting-a-connection) in the Doctrine documentation.

 > Doctrine DBAL is already included in DataMonkey package.